 Spending time in nature has proven to be a lifesaver during the pandemic — after all, exploring local parks, hiking trails, or even just relaxing in your backyard are all safe ways to escape being stuck inside while maintaining social distancing guidelines.
 But as it turns out, being outside has a whole host of physical and mental health benefits that will last long after COVID has passed.

-The benefits of nature immersion are practically endless for children and families.
+The benefits of immersing oneself in nature are practically endless.
 At the same time, many people in modern society suffer from something called nature-deficit disorder — a stark lack of green spaces and outdoor experiences.

 To remedy this problem, try a few of these activities with your child or the whole family.